Chapter 32: “Death and All His Friends”

 So I got up pretty early every day, registered at the front desk downstairs at the Webber building, and sat in the waiting room for my turn.
 Then, the nurses would call me up to bat for my vitals check, and I’d go in their back room and comply.
 The group of nurses there were just as cool as the ones on the main pediatric floor.
 Kathi and Susan were the main nurses up there (along with the charming Secretary Sherry), and while they never fought for Maternal rights over me like some other nurses did, they cared deeply for me and every one of their kids.

 As I sat waiting for the commencement of treatment, an IV pole dripped my “happy drug” into my veins for the upcoming battle.
-I’d try to stay mentally occupied by reading a magazine or watching their fish swim around in the massive fish tank between the waiting and play rooms.
+I’d try to stay mentally occupied by reading a magazine or watching their fish swim around in the massive fish tank between the waiting room and the playroom.
 As soon as Dr. McGann came to get me, I realized something around the corner; something I would have seen if I went into that playroom.

 There on the wall was a collection of children’s portraits; children that the clinic and its staff had lost; ones that lost the battle against their respective diseases.